 Yes, some people quit smoking this way, so it’s not impossible.
 But “our first recommendation is not cold turkey,” Tindle said.
 Studies have found that people are two to three times more likely to be smoke-free a year after their quit date with a combination of counseling and medications, compared with those who don’t use those tools.

-Many people find that the easiest (or perhaps the least difficult) way to quit is to gradually cut back on their daily cigarettes while using nicotine replacement medications and some kind of counseling or support group.
+Many people find that the easiest (or perhaps the least difficult) way to quit is weaning off cigarettes while using nicotine replacement medications and some kind of counseling or support group.

 The most common of these medications are nicotine replacement products, including over-the-counter ones such as the patch, gum and lozenges.
 There are prescription medications designed to help people quit, too; ask your doctor about these.